Where to set up your educational business in Europe?

 • Quality assessment and linguistic proof (B2 minimum).

-Asset: Mediterranean credibility, strategic bridge to Latin Europe.
+Key advantage: Mediterranean academic credibility and a strategic bridge to Southern Europe.

 Key factors: